jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 .NET has been around for a while, going through different levels of evolutions, growth and maturity.
 It is quite fair to say that .NET is following a total new strategy line since .NET Core, and especially after the unification of.NET 5.

-What it seems strange is that, even though .NET has been evolving significantly, some opinions seem not to have.
+What it seems strange is that, even though .NET has been evolving, some opinions seem to remain attached to experiences in the past.
-This post shares some personal thoughts (but trying to remain as objective as possible) and invites readers to ignore all the opinionated contents (even this one) and just give a try to the current version of .NET.
+This post shares some personal thoughts (but trying to remain as objective as possible) and invites readers to ignore all the opinionated contents (even this one) to just give a try to the current version of .NET.

-What is the state of .NET today?

-# .NET 8
+# Current .NET version: .NET 8

 .NET 8 is the current version of .NET.
 It is now a cross platform framework.
 In the past, the .NET Framework was tightly linked to Windows but that has changed.